10 most meaningful coat of arms in the world

 The National Emblem of the Democratic People's Republic of Korea is the North Korea coat of arms, officially known as the Democratic People's Republic of Korea.
 The current version adopted in 1993 is based on a design that was used since the foundation of the republic in 1948.
 Two previous versions were briefly in use in the late 1940s.
 Prominent features on the emblem are a red star, a hydroelectric plant, and Mount Paektu.
 The design bears similarities to the emblem of the Soviet Union and other emblems of the socialist heraldic style.

 It is no coincidence to find the abovementioned mount on the North Korea coat of arms as it is bordered by Paektu in the north.

 5. United Arab Emirates

-The coat of arms of the United Arab Emirates was officially adopted in 1973 and later modified in 2008.
+Coat of arms of the United Arab Emirates was officially adopted in 1973 and later modified in 2008.
 The coat of arms of other Arab states is similar.

-It consists of a golden falcon (Hawk of Quraish) with a disk in the middle, which shows the UAE flag and seven stars representing the seven Emirates of the federation.
+Coat of arms of UAE consists of a golden falcon (Hawk of Quraish) with a disk in the middle, which shows the UAE flag and seven stars representing the seven Emirates of the federation.
 Seven feathers of the falcon also represent the 7 Emirates.
 The falcon holds with its talons a red parchment bearing the name of the federation in Kufic script.